railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 To define financial indicators in OpenERP, you should install the module :mod:`account_report` (from ``extra-addons``).
 When installing the module, the usual financial indicators are registered in OpenERP.

-You can consult your indicators, calculated in real time, from the menu :menuselection:`Financial Management --> Reporting --> Custom Reports`.
+You can consult your indicators, calculated in real time, from the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Reporting --> Custom reporting`.

 Indicators defined by default in OpenERP are the following: